mespe/mespe.github.io/content/post/xmas_revisited.md

 ```

 This does two things - first, we exclude drawing ourselves with
-`persons[-i]` and second we made code work irrespective of the data type of `persons` and
+`persons[-i]`, and second we made the code work irrespective of the
-`exclude` (formally `partners`).
-So, what will screw this up? if the
+data type of `persons` and `exclude`.
+But it is not foolproof.
+So,
-data types of these two are different from one another - so we should
+what will screw this up?
+It will fail if the data types of these two
-add in a test,
+are different from one another - so we should add in a test,

 ```r
 if(class(persons) != class(exclude))